BitForLI/EdgeRoute/README.md

 - Determine a location:
   - First from prefix routing (`PrefixList` CRDs using source IP or EDNS client subnet).
   - If prefix is missing or cache type is not available there, use geo lookup.
+- If the location has active Prometheus alerts (`status.alerts` is non-empty), skip it and try fallback locations instead.
 - Select a node in that location:
   - Filter by cache node group.
   - Skip nodes in maintenance mode.
   - Use deterministic hash on query name.
   - Enforce IPv4/IPv6 health condition based on query type.
+  - Skip nodes with active Prometheus alerts (`status.nodeStatus[node].alerts` is non-empty); try next node in hash order.
 - If no healthy node in the chosen location, iterate configured fallback locations.
   - Choose response mode:
     - Use `DNSResponseType` by default.